Beyond Leadership – Some Dimensions

 Self-awareness.
 Knowing and understanding yourself is a key sign of intelligence.
 So being aware of what one knows and doesn’t know is extremely important.
 If everyone were to do a personal SWOT analysis of her/himself, I guarantee you that getting better at learning would not come up in their areas of opportunity; it’s not something people see as a skill.
 Truth is: we can all get better at learning.

 (…) Bottom line: The future belongs to those who learn more skills and combine them in creative ways.
 A love for learning is a key sign of a growth mindset, whick is key to [now/] future-proof yourself.” — @JorgeBarba

 “Exploratory leadership is a new style of leadership suited to unknown futures.

 It differs from adaptive leadership and agile leadership through the intent to persevere rather than pivot or improve.

 Prudent independence characterises the exploratory leader.”

-Leaders are exploratory, learn continuously.
-They deserve time and space to do so.
+Leaders are exploratory and learn continuously.
+Therefore, they deserve time and space to do so.

-Rachel Happe (@rhappe) shares this fun short quiz on leadership as well as her results.
-I like self-assessments as I find they are a way to understand ourselves and each other better.
+Rachel Happe (@rhappe) shares this fun short quiz on leadership and her results.
+I like self-assessments as they are a way to understand ourselves and each other better.
 At least they can be used as a small step for doing so.
 As I wrote:

-What are the science and the approaches behind the curtail of those self-assessment tools, though?
-I wondered when I did these self-assessments tests.
+What are the science and approaches behind curtailing those self-assessment tools, though?
+I wondered when I did these self-assessment tests.